Julia Gillard says her decision not to argue against a fixed carbon price being labelled a "tax" hurt her terribly politically.

 "I wanted to be on the substance of the policy, not playing 'gotcha'.

-The Gillard government typically referred to a when communicating its policy.
+The Gillard government typically referred to a "carbon price" when communicating its policy.

 Professor Michael Dirkis from the University of Sydney says legally the ETS is not a tax.